psthomas/psthomas.github.io/_posts/2016-09-28-gbd-additions.md

 ## What's the relative scale?

 Finally, here is an updated visualization and table showing the added YLL due to premature aging.
 The premature aging column turns out to be quite large.
-In reality, this burden would be split up among all the different causes of death, but it's interesting to see it as a stand-alone category.
+Should this column actually just be split up among all the different causes of death?
+To answer this question, we need to know if aging is just the cumulative effect of many independent diseases, or if it is a biologically unique process that can be targed independently.
+I think the answer to this question is still elusive.

 The final table below shows that the Pandemic disease burden is in the middle, with a similar value to that of *Neglected tropical diseases and malaria*.
-The premature aging category has the largest burden of any single category, although it really should be split up among each of the diseases.

 {% highlight python %}
 #colors_update = colors[:]